hybridsjs/hybrids/docs/component-model/templates.md

 ## Limitations

-The engine tries to support all required features for creating reach HTML templates, but there are a few cases where expressions cannot be used or have some limitations.
+The engine tries to support all required features for creating rich HTML templates, but there are a few cases where expressions cannot be used or have some limitations.

 ### Table Family Elements